neu-cs2100/fa25-hw3-lists-handout/README.md

+> [!CAUTION]
+> This repository is for viewing only.
+Do not work on the assignment using this repository -- the actual course assignments will be provided to you via Pawtograder.

 # Homework 3: 311 Service Request Analysis

-**Note: This repository is for viewing only.
-Do not work on the assignment using this repository -- the actual course assignments will be provided to you via Pawtograder.**

 ## Learning Outcomes
 By completing this assignment, you will demonstrate proficiency in: